-Among San Diego high school students in 2021, females were nearly twice as likely to report attempting suicide.
+Among San Diego high school students in 2023, females and youth identifying as Black were more likely to report attempting suicide.

-Attempted Suicide (N=1,389)†‡§
+Attempted Suicide (N=1,315)†‡§

 ^{}Actually attempted suicide one or more times during the 12 months before the survey.